valhovey/blog/the_exception_butterfly.md

 There is actually a nice library method for this in `Control.Error.Util` called `note` that lets you tag the `Nothing` branch and promote the `Maybe` into an `Either`:

 {% highlight Haskell %}
-book :: Either Book BookError
+book :: Either BookError Book
 book = do
   title <- note NoTitle mTitle
-  description <- note NoDescription mTitle author <- note NoAuthor mTitle
+  description <- note NoDescription mDescription author <- note NoAuthor mAuthor

   pure $ Book {..}
 {% endhighlight %}